rhertzog/distro-tracker/docs/about.rst

 Email Interface
 ---------------

-The Package Tracking System forwards email mesasges regarding a package to users who are subscribed to that package.
+The Package Tracking System forwards email messages regarding a package, to users who are subscribed to that package.

 The PTS receives email messages for each package on a special address in the